abdollar/resque-bash/README.md

 Resque-bash
 ===========

-Bash based pubhubsubbub - works across multiple machines using redis commands compatible with resque
+Uisng Bash to provide pubhubsubbub - works across multiple machines using redis commands and is designed to be compatible with resque

 Create background jobs and workers using a bash script.

 Drop this into your rails project or use this repo as is.

-Resque-bash supports the standard Resque frontend which tells you what various bash workers are doing.
+Resque-bash supports the standard Resque web frontend which tells you what various bash workers are doing.

 To create a job